Why Choose Sabi Sands Game Reserve for Your Budget Safari?

 What makes Sabi Sands special?

-One of the ‘secrets’ of Sabi Sands’ amazing game viewing is the fact that in the ‘olden days’, before it was declared a reserve, the area was populated with cattle farms.
+One of the ‘secrets’ of Sabi Sands’ amazing game viewing is the fact that in the ‘olden days’ before it was declared a reserve, the area was populated with cattle farms.
 The farmers all dug boreholes and made dams to keep their cattle watered, and these remain.
 There is water all year, which attracts huge numbers of animals into the area, including big herds which, in turn, attract the predators.

-Rhino pairRhino pair
+Rhino pair

-Because the area is part of a ‘private’ reserve, with limited camps and therefore less people, you get a real bush experience, without the crowds.
+Because the area is part of a ‘private’ reserve, with limited camps and therefore fewer people, you get a real bush experience, without the crowds.
 There are also strict rules that include only two vehicles allowed at a sighting at a time.
 Basically, the experience is more ‘exclusive’.

 Experienced rangers can get off the beaten track and are in constant contact with each other, ensuring that your game sightings are out of this world.

-Time and again people comment on their incredible game experiences within Sabi Sands, mostly commenting about how close they could come to the animals without them being disturbed, due to them being habituated to the game vehicles.
+Time and again, people comment on their incredible game experiences within Sabi Sands, mostly commenting about how close they could come to the animals without them being disturbed, due to them being habituated to the game vehicles.

-Predators of Sabi Sands
+Predators of Sabi Sands Game Reserve

-Sabi Sands is known especially for its predator sightings, with regular reports of leopard casually walking alongside safari vehicles.
+Sabi Sands is known especially for its predator sightings, with regular reports of leopards casually walking alongside safari vehicles.
 Lions, too, love the Sabi Sands and have even become movie stars!
 The Mapogo Brothers became known as the most savage lions in the park.

-Trigger Warning: there is plenty of ‘lions hunting animals’ footage in this video
+Trigger Warning: There is plenty of ‘lions hunting animals’ footage in this video

 As always happens in nature, new gangs have slowly drawn new territorial lines, so the Mapogo gang has been disbanded.
-Certainly they and their ancestors still amble through the park, adding to the brilliant game sightings at Sabi Sands.
+Certainly, they and their ancestors still amble through the park, adding to the brilliant game sightings at Sabi Sands.

-Lion cubs cuddlingLion cubs cuddling
+Lion cubs cuddling

 Accommodation at Sabi Sand Game Reserve

-Often people think that Sabi Sand only offers luxurious, high end (and very expensive) accommodation.
+Often people think that Sabi Sand only offers luxurious, high-end (and very expensive) accommodation.
 Not true.
 There are a number of camps and lodges within Sabi Sands that offer accommodation at more affordable prices.

-Camouflaged accommodationCamouflaged accommodation
+Camouflaged accommodation

-African Budget Safaris offers numerous safaris into Sabi Sands, such as our 3 Day Sabi Sands Lodge Safari and 4 Day Sabi Sands Exclusive Tented Camp Safari - 4 Day.
+African Budget Safaris offers numerous safaris into Sabi Sands, such as our 3-Day Sabi Sands Lodge Safari and 4-Day Sabi Sands Exclusive Tented Camp Safari - 4 Day.

 Think exclusive, but affordable.